FCC v. Prometheus Radio Project: Supreme Court

-While prior Third Circuit decisions have been petitioned to the Supreme Court, the Court has not certified the prior cases.
+While prior Third Circuit decisions have been petitioned to the Supreme Court, the Court has not agreed to hear the prior cases.
 The FCC petitioned to the Supreme Court to challenge the ruling from Prometheus IV in April 2020 with the support of the United States Department of Justice.
-The Supreme Court certified the case in October 2020, consolidated with a challenge from the National Association of Broadcasters, with oral arguments heard on January 19, 2021.
-Observers believed that a majority of the Justices on both conservative and liberal sides may side with the FCC as the Justices questioned whether the FCC needed to account for minority ownership under the original 1996 law, which has been a limiting factor in the Third Circuit's decisions in the past cases, and that under the Administrative Procedures Act, the FCC has shown it has done a sufficient amount of evaluation in its rule-making evaluations to all other factors relating to public interest of media ownership.
+The Supreme Court granted the petition in October 2020, consolidated it with a challenge from the National Association of Broadcasters, with oral arguments heard on January 19, 2021.
+Observers believed that a majority of the Justices on both conservative and liberal sides may side with the FCC as the Justices questioned whether the FCC needed to account for minority ownership under the original 1996 law, which has been a limiting factor in the Third Circuit's decisions in the past cases, and that under the Administrative Procedure Act, the FCC has shown it has done a sufficient amount of evaluation in its rule-making evaluations to all other factors relating to public interest of media ownership.

 The Court issued its unanimous ruling on April 1, 2021, reversing the Third Circuit's most recent decision.
 The majority opinion was written by Justice Brett Kavanaugh and joined by all other Justices.
 Kavanaugh wrote that the Court found that the FCC's decision to modify or eliminate the prior cross-media ownership rules were not arbitrary and capricious and thus did not violate the APA.
 Justice Clarence Thomas also wrote a concurrence.